TomNisbet/nqsap/docs/_docs/build-13-flags.md

 The Negative flag is simply the MSB of the data bus.

 The Zero flag uses an 8-bit comparator to test for zero.
-This saves a chip over the AND/OR circuit used in the Ben Eater computer, but is functionally equivalent.
+This saves a chip over the AND/OR circuit used in the Ben Eater SAP-1 computer but is functionally equivalent.
+One other difference from the SAP-1 is that the zero test is performed on the value on the bus value instead of the output value of the ALU.
+This allows the Zero flag to be set for non-ALU operations such as register to register transfers.

 The oVerflow flag is calculated using a 74LS151 8-to-1 selector as described in [74181 with V_Flag](http://6502.org/users/dieter/v_flag/v_4.htm) on 6502.org.

 The Carry flag has several inputs that can set it.
 For arithmetic operations, it uses the carry output of the 74LS181 ALU chip.
 For shift operations, it is set by the LSB or the MSB value of the H register.
 Another of the ever-present 74LS151s chooses from the different inputs as selected by the C0 and C1 bits from the control ROMs.

 Any or all of the flags can also be loaded from the bus.
 This allows for a "pull flags" instruction to restore the set of flags.
 This capability is also leveraged for the